 A warning dashboard light that looks like a thermometer means the engine’s temperature is beyond the normal limits, and it should be checked immediately to keep your car from overheating.
 You’ll want to check the coolant level and make sure the radiator cap is properly sealed as well as look for coolant leaks.
 Always allow time for the engine to cool down before checking the coolant level, however, to avoid getting burned.

 When the dashboard light that looks like a battery comes on, your voltage level is below normal.
 It means the vehicle’s charging system isn’t functioning properly, so you need to have the battery terminals and alternator belt checked.
 If it’s an older battery, you may need to replace it.
+Learn more about when to change your car battery.

 The dashboard light that looks like a circle inside a set of parenthesis with an exclamation point in the middle represents your brake system – and if it comes on while driving, you need to pay immediate attention to it.
 It could be triggered by driving with the parking brake on, but it can also mean you’re losing brake fluid.